-True Detective season 3 is finally on the way after much speculation.
-Created and written by Nic Pizzolatto, the series premiered in 2014 with a cast led by Matthew McConaughey and Woody Harrelson.
-The two played a pair of Louisiana State Police detectives on a decades-spanning investigation of a serial killer.
-The show’s debut season earned rave reviews from professional critics and general audiences alike, as well as a long list of awards for its cast and creative team.
+True Detective season 3 is finally on the horizon after much speculation about the hit series’ future.
+Created and written by Nic Pizzolatto, the anthology crime series premiered in 2014 with a season starring Matthew McConaughey and Woody Harrelson that earned rave reviews from professional critics and general audiences alike, as well as a long list of awards for its cast and creative team.

-With a new season of True Detective now confirmed by HBO and in the works, here is everything we know about season 3 so far.
+With a new season of True Detective on the way and another impressive cast — led by Academy Award winner Mahershala Ali — supporting it, here is everything we know about season 3 so far.

-The cast of the upcoming installment in the anthology series is being filled out, with Scoot McNairy becoming the latest actor to sign on.
-Deadline reported his casting on January 17, revealing that he’ll play a father who experiences “a terrible loss” — one that somehow forms a 10-year link between him and two state police detectives.
+The cast of the upcoming installment in the anthology series continued to fill out in January, with Scoot McNairy announced as the latest actor to sign on.
+Deadline reported that he’ll play a father who experiences “a terrible loss” — one that somehow forms a 10-year link between him and two state police detectives.

-McNairy comes to True Detective having appeared in various TV series and films over the years.
-Notably, he starred in the 2017 Netflix western Godless, a role that had him playing a law enforcement officer.
+McNairy comes to True Detective after having appeared in various TV series and films over the years.
+Notably, he starred in the 2017 Netflix western Godless, in which he played a sheriff in an Old West town.
 His work in film includes high-profile projects like 12 Years a Slave, Gone Girl, Argo, and Batman v Superman: Dawn of Justice.

-Stephen Dorff is another recent addition to the cast, Deadline reports.
+Stephen Dorff was also added to the cast in January, according to Deadline.
 The actor has extensive credits from over the years, spanning both film and TV.
-He recently starred in the second season of Fox’s Star as well as the 2017 films Leatherface, Wheeler, and Jackals.
+He recently starred in the second season of Fox’s Star, as well as the 2017 films Leatherface, Wheeler, and Jackals.
 Some of his other notable work includes the 1998 vampire superhero flick Blade and the 2010 drama Somewhere.

 In True Detective, Dorff will play Arkansas State Investigator Roland West.
-So far, little is known about his role, but what we do know sounds interesting.
-Deadline notes that West’s career and life have been impacted by “a baffling crime.”
+So far, little is known about his role.

-The cast of True Detective has again gotten bigger.
-Actress Carmen Ejogo has boarded the series, according to The Hollywood Reporter.
+Actress Carmen Ejogo boarded the series in November 2017, according to The Hollywood Reporter.
 She was most recently seen in the second season of the Starz anthology drama series The Girlfriend Experience, but has also starred in films such as 2014’s Selma and 2017’s Alien: Covenant.

 As True Detective‘s female lead, Ejogo will play schoolteacher Amelia Reardon.
-The character will apparently have ties to two children who went missing in 1980.
+The character will apparently have ties to two children who disappeared in 1980.

-True Detective attracted some high-profile stars for each of its first two seasons, and the third installment of the series appears to be continuing that trend.
+True Detective attracted some high-profile stars for each of its first two seasons, and the third installment of the series continues that trend.

 Rumors began circulating in July 2017 that Academy Award winner Mahershala Ali was the leading contender to star in season 3 of True Detective, and the casting was confirmed later that month by HBO Programming President Casey Bloys.

-Ali, who won a supporting actor Oscar for his performance in Moonlight and recently played featured roles in both Luke Cage and House of Cards on Netflix, will reportedly play a state police detective from Arkansas in the third season of True Detective.
-His character, Wayne Hays, has been expected to be the series’ lead, joined by one or more additional lead actors as development progresses.
+Ali, who won a supporting actor Oscar for his performance in Moonlight and played featured roles in both Luke Cage and House of Cards on Netflix, will reportedly play a state police detective from Arkansas in the third season of True Detective.
+His character, Wayne Hays, will be the series’ lead.

 Mixing it up behind the camera